Keksuccino/docs_fancymenu/docs/elements.md

 *   **Key Features:**
     *   **Actions on Toggle:** Executes [Action Scripts](https://docs.fancymenu.net/en/action-scripts) when its state changes.
 The current state (`true` or `false`) can be accessed within its actions.
     *   **Variable Mode:** Can be linked directly to a FancyMenu variable, making the checkbox state read from and write to that variable.
+    *   **Persistent State:** When Variable Mode is disabled, the checkbox automatically saves its state by element identifier and restores it after restarting the game.
+These states are stored in `<game_root>/checkbox_states.json`.
+In Variable Mode, the linked FancyMenu variable is the checkbox's state source instead.
     *   **Custom Appearance:** Supports custom textures for the background (in normal, hover, and inactive states) and the checkmark itself.

 ## Text Input Field